canelhasmateus/diamond/vault/permanent/software.architecture.observability.md

 Each of these have a 0.95 chance of being 'ok'.
 The chance of none of this being bad is 0.95^200 = 0.00035</details>

-In this light, it makes more sense to [[Problem Solving#Swap the constraints|set the necessary metric levels accordingly to the wanted customer experience]]:
+In this light, it makes more sense to [[psy.problemSolving#Swap the constraints|set the necessary metric levels accordingly to the wanted customer experience]]:

 <details
 class=blue>